AsyncTaichi: On-the-fly Inter-kernel Optimizations for Imperative and Spatially Sparse Programming: Optimize across kernel boundaries

-With the state-flow graph IR that describes the whole programs, and the asynchronous execution engine that saves the tasks from being executed too early, we can finally conduct analyses and optimizations on the state-flow graph.
-In this section we discuss potential whole-program optimizations on spatially sparse computation programs.
+With the state-flow graph IR that describes the task relationships, and the asynchronous execution engine that saves the tasks from being executed too early, we can finally conduct analysis and optimizations on the state-flow graph.
+In this section, we discuss four effective inter-kernel optimizations on spatially sparse computation programs.